 Two participated: the Father and the Son.
 Jesus asked the Father to loose them from that sin.
 And it was struck from the "books" (Revelation 20:12) by which they will be judged.

 It does not, however, add their name to the "book of life" (Revelation 20:15).
-For that is immutable, written before the foundation of the world (Revelation 17:8).
+For that is immutable, having been written before the foundation of the world (Revelation 17:8).

 While we will be judged by the “books”, God has already chosen those in the “book” to be saved (Revelation 20:11-15).
 And they will be saved only through the substitutionary work of Christ, in response to faith and repentance, where He is punished for their all their sin and they are credited instead with His righteousness.

-So, when we forgive someone, terrestrially, we become a sacrifice, one that has been made “holy and acceptable to God” (Romans 12) as we request the Father to celestially apply the work of Christ to sin.
-Just as Christ did on the cross, we pray “Father, forgive them”.
+So, when we forgive someone, terrestrially, we also become a sacrifice of sorts, one that has been made “holy and acceptable to God” (Romans 12).

 This is so central to the Eastern Orthodox Church liturgy that before Great Lent, there is Forgiveness Vespers, during which members of the congregation turn each to the other and say “Forgive me, a sinner”, to which the response comes “God forgives, and I forgive”.